TristanCPP/HeartRisk-AI-Predictor/README.md

 ## Future Enhancements:
 - Frontend Development: Integrate a mobile application using React Native for user interaction.
 - Real-Time Feedback: Provide lifestyle recommendations to reduce CHD risk.
-- Model Optimization: Experiment with ensemble neural networks and other advanced methods.
+- Model Optimization: Further iterate and improve the current machine learning model.
 - Deployment: Host the application backend and frontend on a cloud platform for live usage.

 ---